- What is Tariff LA?

-On 1st April 2020, PRS for Music will be introducing a new local authorities, councils and community services tariff (Tariff LA).
-The new tariff contains a simpler set of royalty rates and as a result, local authorities will be required to declare less information to calculate their annual royalty rate.
+On 1st April 2020, PRS for Music introduced a new local authorities, councils and community services tariff (Tariff LA).
+The tariff contains a simpler set of royalty rates and as a result, local authorities will be required to declare less information to calculate their annual royalty rate.

 The tariff covers most of the music usage within local government-run premises.
 This includes premises run by local authorities, county councils, district boroughs, city councils, unitary authorities, London and metropolitan borough, parish councils, town councils and community councils.

 Examples of the types of premises to be covered by the tariff include children’s centres and family centres, youth clubs, community centres, town halls & civic halls, assembly halls, libraries, adult education centres, tourist information centres, museums, markets, bus stations and arts centres.